Zaederx/HumidityPredictionModel/README.md

-# HumidityPredictionModel - Weather Data Proejct
+# HumidityPredictionModel - Weather Data Project
  Looking at weather data to find trends and create a data model.

  I found some weather data, separated that data into training and test data sets.
 After that I looked for trends in the data to identify what factors correlated with the Humidity of a given day, by plotting these features against Humidty on scatter graphs.